- Academic Criteria

 You will also need to print the Confidential Financial Statement which needs to be filled out and sent in the mail with an attached bank statement.

-- Download the application materials and send them to Office of Graduate Studies and Research.
+- Download the application materials and send them to School of Graduate Studies and Research.

 1. Application ($50.00 fee/can apply online: https://app.applyyourself.com/?id=cwugrad)